Chlamydia pneumoniae – Respiratory PCR

 Results are reported to the ordering physician or health care provider as indicated on the requisition.

-Chlamydophila pneumoniae specimens are tested by a PCR – Polymerase Chain Reaction test that detects Mycoplasma pneumoniae and Chlamydophila pneumoniae.
+Chlamydia pneumoniae specimens are tested by a PCR – Polymerase Chain Reaction test that detects Mycoplasma pneumoniae and Chlamydia pneumoniae.
 The PCR is >99% specific.